-Beet juice similarly to other vegetable juices is loaded with Vitamins and minerals and low in sugar (beet juice is lower in sugar than fruit juices, but higher than green vegetable juices).
+Beet juice similarly to other vegetable juices is loaded with Vitamins and minerals and is low in sugar (beet juice is lower in sugar than fruit juices, but higher than green vegetable juices).
 Particularly, beet juice is a good source of Folate, Vitamin C, Manganese, and Potassium.

 Helps to Lower Blood Pressure

 Several studies were conducted on regard beetroot juice benefits in lowering blood pressure.
 All studies found that beetroot juice affects blood pressure to some extent.
-Even American Heart Association can’t deny beneficial effects of beet juice on this condition.
+Even American Heart Association can’t deny the beneficial effects of beet juice on this condition.

-All studies found that beet juice lowers systolic (upper) pressure 10mmHg on average, with insignificant change in diastolic (lower) pressure.
+All studies found that beet juice lowers systolic (upper) pressure 10mmHg on average, with an insignificant change in diastolic (lower) pressure.
 Change in blood pressure was maximal 6 hours after juice consumption.
 Alcohol and coffee decreased the positive influence of beetroot juice on blood pressure.

 Most likely, benefits from beetroot juice will be similar to other vegetable juices high in nitrates, such as spinach or celery juices.

-If you want to know more about scientific evidence on the topic, I would recommend reading this article from Nutrition Journal as it available in full to the public, and it discusses all different studies conducted on this matter.
+If you want to know more about scientific evidence on the topic, I would recommend reading this article from Nutrition Journal as it is available in full to the public, and it discusses all different studies conducted on this matter.

 Improves Athletic Performance

-Endurance improving effect of beet juice is also related to nitrates, or rather a nitric oxide influence on blood vessels.
+Endurance improving effect of beet juice is also related to nitrates, or rather a NO influence on blood vessels.
 When your blood vessels relaxed, you have an improved blood flow to every cell in your body including muscle cells.
 That means more oxygen and glucose can get into the muscles and more carbon dioxide and other waste products can get out.

 The consumption of oxygen during moderate exercise also drops after beet juice ingestion, meaning that you need less energy to sustain the same pace.